Leadfeeder’s Tracker script delivers high-quality leads from companies already visiting your website.

 ALL SITES NEED TO CONTINUE TO STEP 4 BELOW AFTER THE SCRIPT IS PLACED

 STEP 4: As the final step, edit traffic rules in your Leadfeeder settings.
-Click Edit traffic rules in Leadfeeder settings and define hostname rules for each website you are tracker within your account.
+Once you have added the script to your site, click Edit traffic rules in Leadfeeder settings and define hostname rules for each website you are tracker within your account.

 The hostname rules are defined automatically based on the information you have given during your signup process, but check that they are the correct and match with the domains you want to track in your Leadfeeder account.

 STEP 5: Once you have added the script to your website, defined hostname rules, and received some visits, it takes up to an hour to show you new leads in Leadfeeder.